Related guidance:

 • who are pregnant or trying to become pregnant within the following 6 months

-• Stop and do not restart any antithyroid drugs if a person develops agranulocytosis.
+• with a history of pancreatitis. - Stop and do not restart any antithyroid drugs if a person develops agranulocytosis.
 Consider referral to a specialist for further management options.

 British thyroid foundation patient information leaflets